 - Software licensing and compliance may entail some initial investment, but is worth the effort, and can potentially save money and resources in the long run.

 - Install firewall and anti-virus software to protect your network from any malware attacks.

-- Always have a dual authentication to access emails and software.
+- Always have dual authentication to access emails and software.
 In addition, using strong passwords is helpful.